ztnel/snaps/snap.md

 ### Versions and Revisions
 Versions and revisions convey different details about one specific release of a snap:
-> **Versions** are the release of the software being packages which is assigned by the developers.A version is a string assigned to a project by its developers according to their development practices which tells a user what content to expect from the snap.
+> **Versions** are the release of the software being packages which is assigned by the developers.
+A version is a string assigned to a project by its developers according to their development practices which tells a user what content to expect from the snap.

 > **Revisions** are the sequence number assigned by the store when the snap file was uploaded.
 A revision is an automated number assigned by the *Snap Store* giving each iteration of the snap a unique identifier in the channel.